wiknwo/thecodingtraincodingchallenges/README.md

 Below is a list containing short descriptions of all the coding challenges I have attempted on Daniel Shiffman's YouTube channel, The Coding Train.

+## Matrix Digital Rain

+This is a simulation of the digital rain effect in the movie 'The Matrix'.